 • Excessive exposure to sunlight

-• Inflammation in the eye
+• Inflammation of the eye

 • Hereditary issues